Springfield Township

 EVERYDAY LIFE IN SPRINGFIELD TOWNSHIP

-Springfield Township maintains over 20 parks and open spaces, from the pond and playgrounds at Cisco Park to the wooded trails of Hillcrest Pond and Wissahickon East.
-The larger Wissahickon Valley Park is just minutes away, offering miles of wooded trails for hikers, bikers, and birders.
+- Outdoor recreation close to homeSpringfield Township maintains over 20 parks and open spaces, from the pond and playgrounds at Cisco Park to the wooded trails of Hillcrest Pond and Wissahickon East.
+The larger Wissahickon Valley Park is just minutes away, offering miles of wooded trails for hikers, bikers, and birders.Nearby, Fort Washington State Park is a go-to for sledding, hawk watching, and disc golf, while Morris Arboretum offers 90+ acres of gardens, tree collections, and canopy walks.
+Avid golfers have three country clubs to choose from: LuLu, Sandy Run, and North Hills all located within a 15-minute drive.

-Getting in and around Springfield is easy thanks to multiple regional rail and highway options.
+- SEPTA and road accessGetting in and around Springfield is easy thanks to multiple regional rail and highway options.
 Oreland and Wyndmoor stations serve SEPTA’s Lansdale/Doylestown Line, providing a direct ride to Center City Philadelphia in under 40 minutes.
-If you’re driving, Route 309, the Fort Washington Expressway (PA 309 Spur), and the PA Turnpike are all nearby, making it simple to reach King of Prussia, the MainLine or downtown.
+If you’re driving, Route 309, the Fort Washington Expressway (PA 309 Spur), and the PA Turnpike are all nearby, making it simple to reach King of Prussia, the Main Line or downtown.
 Whether you commute daily or just want a quick route to shopping and weekend outings, Springfield’s location makes travel feel manageable.

-The School District of Springfield Township has a strong reputation across Montgomery County.
+- Highly rated public schoolsThe School District of Springfield Township has a strong reputation across Montgomery County.
 The district includes Enfield and Erdenheim elementary schools, a new middle school that opened in 2021, and a fully renovated high school campus.
 As for higher education, Chestnut Hill College, Arcadia University, and Montgomery County Community College are all located nearby.

 LET’S TALK SPRINGFIELD TOWNSHIP REAL ESTATE

 Have questions or are you ready to get started?
-Call at 215.233.5000 or send us a note.
+Call us at 215.233.5000 or send us a note.
 We’re always happy to help.